thayton/ocdimage.emnrd/README.md

 - Python 3
 - [Redis](https://redis.io/download)

 The webapps-rrc-texas.py script uses Redis for caching.
 The script needs to know the password used in your Redis setup.
-You can configure the password in the script in [init_method]().
+You'll need to set the password that Redis uses on your setup in the script in the [init_method](https://github.com/thayton/ocdimage.emnrd/blob/83b7f8dcdee386d963141bf8c81122655fbf158c/webapps-rrc-texas.py#L68).
 It's currently set to 'foobared' as a placeholder.

 ## Setup